ManishLade/coding-practice/how-to-success-in-coding-interview.md

 The first step is to analyze how to traverse the data structure.
 DFS (For tree, pre-order / in-order / post-order?)
 OR BFS.

 * Problems to detect unique: use hash table or directionary.

-* The general code for Permutation and Combination

 * The difference between lower case and upper case.
 (For instance, 'a' & 'A')